runekn/x4-reactive-docking/README.md

 # Reactive Docking

+## 3.0 Update Info!
+In prior version of Reactive Docking, the "Reactive" option selection was tied to the commander pilot.
+This lead to problems where taking over manual control of a ship, or changing pilot, would reset or otherwise change the docking behavior.
+For 3.0 I wanted to fix this by switching where I store the selected docking behavior to a place such that it could now be tied to the ship, rather than the pilot.
+3.0 includes some migration code which will migrate the selected docking options to the new storage and delete the old.
+This means that loading a save that has used 3.0 of Reactive Docking with an earlier version, will result in a full or partial reset of reactive docking options.

 ## Description
-In vanilla X4: Foundations subordinates assigned to a carrier with the 'Launched' option will remain docked until something relevant to their group's order happens.
+In vanilla X4: Foundations subordinates assigned to a carrier with the 'Launched' option will remain docked until something relevant to their standing order happens.
 For example if the leader is attacked then groups with 'defend' will launch to defend.
-Though for non-carrier capital ship subordinates in 'Launched' mode will instead remain launched constantly whether they are needed or not.

-This mod add additional docking options to cover both carrier and non-carrier behaviors for both shiptypes.
-Specifically, the Docking/Launched button found in loadout info submenu and 'Enter' menu on ships has been changed to a dropdown with three options:
+Most other subordinate groups just have the options to always be launched, always docked, or no dockiong options at all.
+The overall intend with this mod is to expand this carrier 'reactive' docking behavior to more ship types.

+### Docking behavior options
+You can change the default option for any of these cases in the Extension Options (requires SirNuke's Mod Support API). **It is recommended this is only done once at the start of the game, as changing the default options will flip all reactive/launched docking options**.

+**Non-carrier escort wing**
+Example: Fighter assigned to intercepting for Colossus XL carrier.

 1. Docked: Same behavior as vanilla.
-Subordinates will remain docked no matter what.
+Subordinates will remain docked.
-2. Launched (default for non-carriers): Subordinates will remain launched, and only dock if leader wants to travel far distances.
+2. Launched (default): Same as vanilla.
+Subordinates will remain launched, and only dock if leader wants to travel far distances.
+3. Reactive: Subordinates will dock, but launch if something happens that is relevant to their standing order.

+**Carrier escort wing**
+Example: Fighter assigned to attacking with Behemoth L destroyer.

+1. Docked: Same behavior as vanilla.
+Subordinates will remain docked.
+2. Launched: Subordinates will remain launched, and only dock if leader wants to travel far distances.
-3. Reactive (default for carriers): Subordinates will dock, but launch if something happens that is relevant to their standing order.
+3. Reactive (default): Same as vanilla launched.
+Subordinates will dock, but launch if something happens that is relevant to their standing order.

-You can change the default behavior for carriers and non-carriers. **It is recommended this is only done once at the start of the game, as changing the default options will flip all reactive/launched docking options**.
+**Station defence wing**
+Example: Fighter assigned to defence of player HQ station.

+1. Docked: Subordinates will remain docked.
+2. Launched (default): Same as vanilla.
+Subordinates will patrol around the station in a random pattern, and engage any enemy entering the zone of control.
+3. Reactive: When no enemies are detected, ships will move towards avaliable docking pads while keeping a lookout.
+If within 8km of docking pads they will initiate dock.
+Will launch and attack if enemies enter the zone of control.
+Also works with capital ships.

+**Auxiliary trader**
+Example: Courier Vanguard assigned to trade for Nomad.

+1. Docked: Option not available.
+2. Launched (default): Same as vanilla.
+Ships will look for trades for the auxiliary ship, and launch as soon as it has completed a trade.
+3. Reactive: Trader will dock at auxiliary if it has found no valid trades for some time.
+Will remain docked to auxiliary after completing trade, until it has found another.

 ## Requirements

-* SirNuke's Mod Support API [[Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274) | [Nexus](https://www.nexusmods.com/x4foundations/mods/503)]
+* (OPTIONAL) SirNuke's Mod Support API [[Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274) | [Nexus](https://www.nexusmods.com/x4foundations/mods/503)] - Required for changing default docking options, but otherwise not needed.
+Will require UI Protection mode be disabled.
-* (OPTIONAL) Kuertee's's UI Extension and HUD version >= 2.0.6 [[Nexus](https://www.nexusmods.com/x4foundations/mods/552?tab=description)]
+* (OPTIONAL) Kuertee's's UI Extension and HUD version >= 2.0.6 [[Nexus](https://www.nexusmods.com/x4foundations/mods/552?tab=description)] - Increase compatibility with other UI mods.

 ## Compatibility
 This mod is save compatible.
 You can add it to an existing save, and remove it without errors.
 If removed then groups with the 'Reactive' option enabled will simply change to 'Launched'.

 This mod achieves compatibility with other UI mods through the UI Extension and HUD mod.
-To work with Subsystem Targeting Orders at least version 3.3 and of STO, and 1.1 of this mod is required.

 ## FAQ